-Requests made to the API are usually authenticated with HTTP Basic authentication.
+Requests made to the API by users are usually authenticated with HTTP Basic authentication.

 In order to properly authenticate with the API, you must use your API key as the username while leaving the password blank.
 Requests not properly authenticated will return a

 401 error code.
 You can generate API keys for your account in your Profile Settings.
 All API requests must be made over HTTPS.

 curl, you can specify the username with the

 -uflag - make sure to include a